manuelbl/zy12pdn-oss/README.md

 - If the event type of the `pd_sink` callback is `callback_event::source_caps_changed`, `request_power()` must be called to request a voltage -- even if it is 5V.
 Otherwise the source is likely to reset.
 - The firmware is currently limited to the fixed voltages.
 Additionally capabilities (variable voltages etc.) can be easily added.
 - Using the build flag `-D PD_DEBUG`, debugging output can be enabled.
 In order to see it, you have to solder a wire to PA2 (USART2 TX pin) and connect it to a serial adapter.
 The baud rate is 115,200 bps.
-- All the code is very timing sensitive.
+- The USB PD protocol is timing sensitive.
 Be very careful with debugging output in the `source_caps_changed` callback.
 It the debugging output takes too long, the USB power supply will likely reset and even cut the power.

 ## Firmware Mode

 The SWDIO line is shared with the interrupt line of the USB PD controller.
-Therefore, uploading firmware is tricky.

-The firmware needs to decide if a debugger is connected or not:
+In order to enable firmware upload, the FUSB302B interrupt is not activated until USB PD activity has been detected.
+Instead, the code manually switches between measuring CC1 and CC2 even though the chip could do it automatically.

-- If a debugger is connected, the FUSB302B is turned off so it releases the SWDIO pin and the SWD has to be enabled.
+To upload firmware, connect a debug adapter (such as ST-Link or J-Link) to the SWD pads on the bottom of the board and provide power from any source except a USB PD power supply:

-- If no debugger is connected, the FUSB302B is configured, and it uses the SWDIO to signal interrupts.
+- Feed power to the USB connector from a non USB PD power supply

-Currently, SWCLK is initially configured as input with an external interrupt.
-If activity is detected, FSUSB302B is shut down and the SWCLK and SWDIO are restored for SWD operation.
-This has two disadvantages: it can be inadvertently triggered by touching the SWCLK pad on the bottom of the board, and swtich to firmware mode is not always fast enough so uploading firmware takes two attemps.
+- Feed 3.3V to the VCC pad on the bottom side of the board (e.g. through an older ST-Link adapter)

-If you know of a better approach to detect a debugger, let me know.
+- Feed 5V to the output terminal

 SWD can be used to upload new firmware.
-But debugging is not possible as – in normal operation – the SWDIO pin is used as the interrupt pin.
+But debugging is only possible until the interrupt pin is activated in code.

 ## Acknowledgements

-Thanks to the people that have also analzed the ZY12PDN board and contributed to this work:
+Thanks to the people that have also analyzed the ZY12PDN board and contributed to this work:

 - Alex Whittemore: [Notes on USB PD Triggers (and ZY12PDN Instructions)](https://www.alexwhittemore.com/notes-on-usb-pd-triggers-and-zy12pdn-instructions/) and [ZY12PDN Reverse Engineering Part 1](https://www.alexwhittemore.com/zy12pdn-reverse-engineering-part-1/).
 - Brian Lough: [Powering your projects uing USB-C Power Delivery (YouTube)](https://www.youtube.com/watch?v=iumAnPiQSj8)